 Hey!
 This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 If you are a musician, you know how important it is to have the best working instruments for your craft.
 Sometimes, however, problems arise, especially on guitars.
-Thankfully, if you take the time to invest in guitar setup tools, you will have access to what you need to maintain your beloved instrument.
+If you’re not a big fan of taking your guitar for a setup to someone else, take the time to invest in guitar setup tools.
+This is how you will always have access to what you need, and you will have a chance to maintain your beloved instrument on your terms.

 If you are a new guitar owner, you may want to give your instrument to a professional to set up.
 If you do choose to do the process yourself, however, you can get started with ease.
 Use the guide below as a starting place to learn more about the best guitar setup tools and the steps involved.